teeho88/agent-bridge/README.md

 plan -> implement -> review -> adjudicate -> re-plan or report
 ```

 `Team Providers` is a hard allowlist for both the initial plan and change-request re-plans.
 Routine adjudication can be handled by an eligible adjudicator; risky, conflicting, blocked, or project-completion decisions are escalated to the leader.
+The dashboard adds spawn approvals, leader questions, change requests, per-task lanes (patch or worktree), and live run logs.

 Generate a final report with: